 - 1. Determine the installation method you will use, and record the selected installation method on traditional installation worksheet 1 (Table 1 on page 17). - Choose first-level installation if no supported z/VM system is running on the processor or LPAR on which you are installing. - Choose second-level installation if you are installing in a virtual machine on a supported z/VM system. - 2.
+For first-level installation, determine the amount of real storage that is configured for your installation LPAR.
+Review the Activation Profile on the HMC for the LPAR where you will install your z/VM system.
+If the amount of real storage is greater than 2G, record the real storage value on the First-level real storage line on traditional installation worksheet 1 (Table 1 on page 17). - 3.
 Each product on the z/VM product deliverable allows file pool directories to be used for service.
 Using file pool directories for service (the default) could avoid potential service space problems.
 Determine which products will use the installation file pools for service disks and which products will use minidisks.
-Record your choices under the Install To column on traditional installation worksheet 1 (Table 1 on page 17). - 3.
+Record your choices under the Install to: column on traditional installation worksheet 1 (Table 1 on page 17). - 4.
 Select your default system language and record your choice on traditional installation worksheet 1 (Table 1 on page 17).
 The choices are: - Mixed Case English (AMENG) - Uppercase English (UCENG)